nodejs/node/doc/api/cli.md

 #### Warning: binding inspector to a public IP:port combination is insecure

-Binding the inspector to a public IP (including `0.0.0.0`) with an open port is insecure, as it allows third-party hosts to connect to the inspector and perform a [remote code execution][] attack.
+Binding the inspector to a public IP (including `0.0.0.0`) with an open port is insecure, as it allows external hosts to connect to the inspector and perform a [remote code execution][] attack.

 If you specify a host, make sure that at least one of the following is true: